vikasrajpoot0100/sadTalker/README.md

 ### solve the errors :

-1. for fps related issue fellow this link :
+1. for fps related issue install fellowing version of the library : pip install imageio==2.19.3 pip install imageio-ffmpeg==0.4.7

+or for more fellow this lnk
 https://github.com/OpenTalker/SadTalker/issues/276   \

-2. if np.long related issue
+3. if np.long related issue
 change the version of numpy to numpy==1.23.0

-3. for ValueError: input_path must be a valid path to video/image file follow it I give instructions there :
+4. for ValueError: input_path must be a valid path to video/image file follow it I give instructions there :

 https://github.com/OpenTalker/SadTalker/issues/672